Kong Konnect Observability and Analytics with Dynatrace

 To achieve this, observability relies on three primary pillars:

-• Metrics deliver quantitative data points that reflect various aspects of system performance, such as resource utilization, response times, and throughput.
+- Metrics deliver quantitative data points that reflect various aspects of system performance, such as request count, error count, response times, and throughput.

-• Traces offer a path through which requests travel as they move through different components of a system, allowing teams to visualize and analyze the end-to-end journey of transactions and interactions.
+- Traces provide high fidelity data on sampled requests.
+They provide a detailed overview of exactly which components a request traversed, allowing teams to visualize and analyze the end-to-end journey of transactions and interactions.

 With this context in mind, let's explore how Kong Konnect and Dynatrace work together to build advanced observability processes using OpenTelemetry (OTel) standards.